 The truth according to podiatrists.

 Working in fashion and wearing heels is essentially synonymous, for better or worse.
-Take a peek inside the Coveteur office on any given day and at least half of us are clicking around in our favorite pair.
+Take a peek inside Coveteur HQ on any given day, and at least half of us are clicking around in our favorite pair.
 It’s noisy, sure, but we look damn good regardless.
 Granted our line of work means we’re predisposed to invest in (TOO MANY—is there such a thing?) shoes, but as any platform, stiletto, or strappy sandal devotee can tell you, it takes a toll on your feet.
 Aside from stocking up on Band-Aids and hoping for the best, we wanted to know if our sartorial choices are actually doing real, long-term damage.
 Seriously, have you ever seen a bunion up close?
 It’s not pretty.

 To get the lowdown on whether or not our favorite shoes are worth the pain, we spoke with Dr. Jackie Sutera, an NYC-based podiatrist.
 She guided us through what to expect for the future of our feet and whether or not we’ll be forced to eventually choose comfort over style.

 Up first, the burning question we had to know, once and for all—can heels really cause that much damage?